jpulse-net/jpulse-framework/docs/genai-instructions.md

 - Reference: [Style Reference](style-reference.md)
 - **USE these classes**, never create new `jp-*` classes

+**Plugin CSS** (`plugins/[name]/webapp/view/jpulse-common.css`):
+- Automatically appended to framework CSS (W-098 append mode)
+- Loaded in plugin dependency order
+- Use plugin-specific prefixes to avoid conflicts
+- Read-only unless you're developing the plugin

 **Site CSS** (`site/webapp/view/jpulse-common.css`):
 - Create from `site/webapp/view/jpulse-common.css.tmpl` if missing
-- Automatically appended to framework jpulse-common.css (W-098 append mode)
+- Automatically appended after framework and plugin CSS (W-098 append mode)
 - Use for site-wide custom styles shared across multiple pages
 - Use `site-*` prefix (e.g., .site-header, .site-feature-card)
-- Loaded after framework CSS
+- Loaded last, can override framework and plugin styles

 **Page CSS** (in view file's `<style>` tag):
 - Use for page-specific styles used only on one page